You've probably seen it: a dog and their person moving together like twin stars.

 In person — Chicago

-This is where you get real-time feedback, floor time with your dog, and the particular energy of a room full of people who take loving their dogs very seriously and also laugh a lot.
+Weekly classes and occasional workshops at Urban Pooch and Bosly's Backyard.
+Real-time feedback, floor time with your dog, and a room full of people who take loving their dogs seriously and laugh a lot.

-Foundations of Dog Dance A self-paced course that teaches you the training style, body language, and connection that make dog dance work.
+A self-paced course teaching the training style, body language, and connection that make dog dance work.
 Includes a short routine to finish with.
-Start the foundations course →

-Building Your Own Dog Dance Routine A recorded webinar that walks you through the full choreography process — from choosing music to mapping movement to making it yours.
-Work through it at your own pace, pause and come back, or use it as a reference as you build.
-Get the workshop →
+A recorded webinar walking through the full choreography process — choosing music, mapping movement, making it yours.
+Pause, return, or use it as a reference as you build.

-Beginner Dog Dance Group class
+Beginner Dog Dance

-Saturday, May 16 @ 4 pm
+Saturdays @ 4 pm

 Urban Pooch Training: 5400 N Damen, Chicago, IL